Other commentary from the latest births data can be found on the following pages:Nôl i'r tabl cynnwys

 Annual data on live births in England and Wales by parents' country of birth.

-Please filter the explorable datasets for births in England and Wales:
+Please filter the explorable datasets for births in England and Wales, 2021 data will be added as soon as it is available:

 - Live births in England and Wales: birth rates down to local authority areas (2013 onwards)